 The human brain is the most complicated biological structure on Earth.
 Scientists are just beginning to scratch the surface of how the brain works, and more importantly for this article, how the brain changes as we age.
 Cognitive decline is an important part of aging.
 Simple, non-critical examples could be forgetting where you put your reading glasses or occasionally mixing up names.
 More serious examples include dementia brought on by Alzheimer's disease and other serious brain issues.
 For seniors, regular visits to the doctor can help keep tabs on the state of your brain and keep it functionally optimally as you move through the later stages of life.
-According to the Gomez Firm, brain injuries can be caused by accidents, while an infection or stroke occurs through non-violent events and can lead to lasting damage to brain tissue.
+According to the Gomez Trial Attorneys, brain injuries can be caused by accidents, while an infection or stroke occurs through non-violent events and can lead to lasting damage to brain tissue.

 Seniors risk losing their cherished ability to move around.
 According to Comfort Keepers, most people prefer to stay in their homes as they get older for a variety of reasons.
 The families, friends and neighbors that you live around your whole life are in close proximity, and you feel comfortable in your home.
 Maintaining your mobility is crucial for remaining in your home and avoiding the need to move to a retirement community.
 Regular exercise and generally staying active are important for keeping your mobility.
 In cases where you may not be able to get around as easily as you would like, options like automatic lifts to go upstairs and walking devices can help enormously.